RetroAppleJS/RetroAppleJS.github.io/docs/TOOLS.md

                           └──────────────────────────┘
         </div>

-/<ins> **!** </ins>\ mind that DOCS_updater.html only captures the latest version of the markdown files 2-10 min after the last edits.
+/<ins> **!** </ins>\ mind that this tool only captures the latest version of the markdown files 2-10 min after the last edits.
 This must be the time GitHub requires to update the raw files on the server.

 ### Monitor_palette.html